!Let's Talk! Button

 Ingestion by dogs can cause vomiting, weakness, seizures, low electrolytes, and low blood sugar levels due to excess insulin release.
 The liver can be affected within 4 hours of ingestion.
 Hospital therapy is required to monitor glucose, liver and electrolytes.

-5. Canine topical flea and tick medicine designed for dogs but mistakenly plac ed on Cats
+5. Canine topical flea and tick medicine designed for dogs but mistakenly placed on Cats

 Occasionally cats are accidentally given dog flea medications.
 Cats develop tremors, seizures, vomiting and diarrhea.
 Cats often require intensive veterinary care in hospital.
 Immediate removal of the pesticide with dishwashing liquid and water is required.